lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 ## Conclusion

-That is all for now, as I think this post is already a bit too long and complex.
+That is all for now, as I think this post is already a bit too long and complicated.
 We now just have to look at how meshes can be created and modified, before we can start with the really interesting parts.